digitalpardoe/isyncit/README.markdown

 I added functionality to **iSyncIt** to help preserve the battery life of my computer by automatically controlling the power of bluetooth.

-As this stage **iSyncIt** was a amateur but reasonable well put together (even if I do say so myself) AppleScript utility I felt other people may find useful so I released it to the public.
+As this stage **iSyncIt** was an amateur but reasonably well put together (even if I do say so myself) AppleScript utility I felt other people may find useful so I released it to the public.
 Since the first release downloads have been consistent and the application has steadily evolved as my Objective-C skills have improved.

-In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop **iSyncIt** has waned somewhat so I thought it was about time I gave something back to community from which I have learned so much thus bringing me to the release of the source code of **iSyncIt**.
+In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop **iSyncIt** has waned somewhat so I thought it was about time I gave something back to community from which I have learned so much, hence this source code release of **iSyncIt**.

 Disclaimer
 ----------
-**iSyncIt** was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, but not a great deal, of effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus has been adding features and making the software as stable as possible.
+**iSyncIt** was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus has been adding features and making the software as stable as possible.

 Taking into account the above statement I make no guarantees that any of the code contained within
 ****iSyncIt**** can be considered 'correct' in relation to Cocoa & Objective-C paradigms, the only